 There shall always be at least a majority of Directors that meet the independence requirements of applicable law, listing standards and, to the extent applicable, the Company’s charter.
 A Director shall provide advance notice to the Chairman of the Board of his or her acceptance of an invitation to serve on the board of directors of any other public company.
 Directors who also serve as chief executive officers or in equivalent positions of the Company or other public companies should not serve on the board of directors of more than two other public companies, and other directors should not serve on the board of directors of more than three other public companies.

-The Board of Directors is responsible for selecting candidates for Board membership and for extending invitations to join the Board of Directors through the Corporate Governance Committee.
+The Board of Directors is responsible for selecting candidates for Board membership and for extending invitations to join the Board of Directors through the Corporate Governance and Sustainability Committee.
 Candidates are selected for their strength of character, judgment, business experience and specific areas of expertise, factors relating to the composition of the Board of Directors (including its size and structure) and principles of diversity, including gender and ethnicity, among other relevant considerations, such as the requirements of applicable law and listing standards.
 The Board of Directors recognizes the importance of soliciting new candidates for membership on the Board of Directors and that the needs of the Board of Directors, in terms of the relative experience and other qualifications of candidates, may change over time.
 Any Director is free to recommend a candidate for nomination to the Board of Directors.
-Consistent with its charter, the Corporate Governance Committee is responsible for screening candidates (in consultation with the Chairman of the Board and the Chief Executive Officer), for establishing criteria for nominees and for recommending to the Board a slate of nominees for election to the Board of Directors at the Annual Meeting of Shareholders.
+Consistent with its charter, the Corporate Governance and Sustainability Committee is responsible for screening candidates (in consultation with the Chairman of the Board and the Chief Executive Officer), for establishing criteria for nominees and for recommending to the Board a slate of nominees for election to the Board of Directors at the Annual Meeting of Shareholders.
 Final approval of any candidate shall be determined by the full Board of Directors.

 Each Director’s continuation on the Board will be reviewed at the expiration of his or her term and before that Director is re-considered for election.
-In connection with its annual recommendation of a slate of nominees, the Corporate Governance Committee shall assess the contributions of those Directors selected for re-election.
+In connection with its annual recommendation of a slate of nominees, the Corporate Governance and Sustainability Committee shall assess the contributions of those Directors selected for re-election.
 The Board of Directors does not believe that it is advisable to establish term limits for its Directors because they may deprive the Company and its shareholders of the contribution of Directors who have been able to develop valuable insights into the Company and its operations over time.
 A Director will, however, be expected not to stand for re-election after the age of 75.
 In addition, it is the sense of the Board of Directors that any Director whose principal occupation or business association has changed substantially from the time he or she was elected to the Board of Directors should volunteer to resign from the Board.
-While it is not the sense of the Board of Directors that such Director should in all cases resign, the Board believes that it would be desirable in such circumstances to consider, through the Corporate Governance Committee, the appropriateness of such Director’s continued service.
+While it is not the sense of the Board of Directors that such Director should in all cases resign, the Board believes that it would be desirable in such circumstances to consider, through the Corporate Governance and Sustainability Committee, the appropriateness of such Director’s continued service.
 The Board further believes that Directors who are also employees of the Company should retire from the Board at the same time they relinquish their corporate officer title, unless the Board requests that such Director continue his or her service.

-Consistent with its charter, the Corporate Governance Committee shall annually evaluate the performance of the Board of Directors as a whole.
-In developing its evaluation criteria, the Committee may choose to benchmark the practices of other boards of directors; circulate surveys, questionnaires and evaluation forms to Directors; and use such other methods as it may deem helpful and appropriate in order to assess the Board's effectiveness.
-At the conclusion of this process, the Chairman of the Committee shall report the Committee's conclusions to the Board of Directors and may make recommendations to the Chairman of the Board regarding changes that the Committee deems appropriate for consideration by the full Board of Directors.
+Consistent with its charter, the Corporate Governance and Sustainability Committee shall annually evaluate the performance of the Board of Directors as a whole.
+In developing its evaluation criteria, the Committee may choose to benchmark the practices of other boards of directors; circulate surveys, questionnaires and evaluation forms to Directors; and use such other methods as it may deem helpful and appropriate in order to assess the Board’s effectiveness.
+At the conclusion of this process, the Chairman of the Committee shall report the Committee’s conclusions to the Board of Directors and may make recommendations to the Chairman of the Board regarding changes that the Committee deems appropriate for consideration by the full Board of Directors.

-B. Offices of Chairman of the Board and Chief Executive Officer The offices of Chairman of the Board and Chief Executive Officer may be at times combined and at times separated.
+The offices of Chairman of the Board and Chief Executive Officer may be at times combined and at times separated.
 The Board has exercised discretion in combining or separating the positions as it has deemed appropriate in light of prevailing circumstances.
 The Board of Directors believes that the combination or separation of these offices should continue to be considered as part of the succession planning process.
 The Board further believes that it is in the best interests of the Company for the Board to make a determination as to the combination or separation of the offices of Chairman of the Board and Chief Executive Officer when it elects a new Chief Executive Officer.

-The Corporate Governance Committee shall report periodically to the Board of Directors regarding succession planning with respect to the office of the Chief Executive Officer and other members of executive management as may be determined by the Board of Directors.
+The Corporate Governance and Sustainability Committee shall report periodically to the Board of Directors regarding succession planning with respect to the office of the Chief Executive Officer and other members of executive management as may be determined by the Board of Directors.

-C. Lead Director The intention of the Board is that one of the Company's independent Directors shall serve as the Lead Director.
+The intention of the Board is that one of the Company’s independent Directors shall serve as the Lead Director.
 The Lead Director shall be elected by vote of the non-management Directors and shall be responsible for coordinating the activities of the other non-management Directors, including the establishment of the agenda for executive sessions of the non-management Directors, with or without the presence of management, as required by these Guidelines.
-The non-management Director shall consider rotation of the Lead Director position from time to time.
-The name of the Lead Director or other means for persons to communicate directly with the non-management Directors shall be disclosed in the Company's annual proxy statement.
+The non-management Directors shall consider rotation of the Lead Director position from time to time.
+The name of the Lead Director or other means for persons to communicate directly with the non-management Directors shall be disclosed in the Company’s annual proxy statement.